mvmorin/queller-bot/general-rules.md

   satisfy the statement, ignore units left behind.

 ### Terminology
-- Any word written between asterisks, e.g. `*threat*`, refers to the glossary.
+- Any word written between asterisks, e.g., `*threat*`, refers to the glossary.
 - The term Nazgûl excludes the Witch King.

 ### Cards